The Real Reason for ICE Surges

 Operation Metro Surge has led to thousands of arrests, the deaths of Renee Good and Alex Pretti, countless videos of lawless and aggressive behavior from federal agents, and nationwide protests.

 Minnesota asked a federal judge to halt the operation.
-The judge refused — not because it was deemed lawful, but because of procedural limits on court intervention.
+The judge refused — not because the operation was deemed lawful, but because of procedural limits on court intervention.
 Still, the claim at the heart of the case remains: the surge is unconstitutional retaliation.
 That’s not fringe talk.
 It’s coming from the state’s top lawyers.

 Immigration debates are one thing.
 Using law enforcement to punish political opposition is another.
 When federal power targets states that resist its agenda — regardless of actual numbers — that’s not policy.
 It’s intimidation.

 Once that door is open, any administration can use federal agencies to go after its opponents.
 That’s the real danger.
 Because in a democracy, the rule of law can’t depend on who holds power.
-And it should worry everyone that the Trump administration doesn’t appear troubled by this — as if it never expects to be out of power.
+And it should worry everyone that the Trump administration doesn’t appear troubled by this, as if it never expects to be out of power.

 Bottom Line